germaniumhq/adhesive/README.md

    data that you're allowed to change, and is propagated into the following execution tokens.
-4. `loop` - if the current task is in a loop, the entry contains its `index`, and a `key` and `value`.
+4. `loop` - if the current task is in a loop, the entry contains its `index`, the `key` and `value` of the items that are iterating, and the `expression` that was evaluated.
 Note that loop execution happens in parallel since these are simple execution tokens.
 5. `workspace` - a way to interact with a system, and execute commands, create files, etc.